 There is a scene in the Hindi film Badla when Amitabh Bachchan refers to Sanjaya from Mahabharata.
 Tapasee Pannu cannot identify Sanjaya.
 On being asked if she knows the Mahabharata, she tells Bachchan that she had read it in childhood and she knows its basic storyline.
 Like most Indians.

 We know the basic story of the Mahabharata because we might have read it as children or seen it on television.
-We may know the principal characters, and key incidents of the epic that lead to the final battle.
+We may know the principal characters and key incidents of the epic that lead to the final battle.
 But the cameos and secondary appearances of Mahabharata are hardly given their due.
 Shikhandini or Shikhandi is one such character.

-Before I read Shikhandini, all I knew about Shikhandi was that he was Amba re-born and was instrumental in killing Bhishma and securing victory for the Pandavas.
+Before I read Shikhandini, all I knew about Shikhandi was that he was Amba’s re-born and was instrumental in killing Bhishma and securing victory for the Pandavas.
 I didn’t know, for instance, that Shikhandi was born (and lived most of his life) as Shikhandini, that she was Draupadi’s elder sister, that she was a wife and a mother who gave up everything – including her womanhood – for preserving dharma.

 Beyond the basics

 Ashwini Shenoy’s novel Shikhandini: The Warrior Princess of the Mahabharata (published by Leadstart Publishing) is an interesting read for this very reason.
-It introduces readers to a hitherto lesser known character from this oft-retold epic, telling the story of Shikhandini, the princess of Panchal.
+It introduces readers to a hitherto lesser-known character from this oft-retold epic, telling the story of Shikhandini, the princess of Panchal.

 The book focuses on Shikhandini and her journey to become Shikhandi.
 Born to Drupad, the king of Panchal, Shikhandini is brought up as a warrior right from her childhood.
 Hers is a story of great strength and great sacrifice.

-Shenoy skilfully presents before her readers a picture of Shikhandini and we feel invested in her life.
+Shenoy skillfully presents before her readers a picture of Shikhandini and we feel invested in her life.
 Her life is fraught with difficulties and the readers move with her from place to place in her journey.

 All research, no style

 There is no doubt that Shenoy has written this book after some research into the life of Shikhandini as well as the history of India during that period.
-She has offered new and scientific interpretations of some of the miracles mentioned in the epic that make for interesting reading.
+She has offered new and scientific interpretations of some of the miracles mentioned in the epic that makes for interesting reading.

-The body swapping incident through which Shikhandini becomes Shikhandi has been presented as a feat of medical science, as has been the birth of Gandhari’s hundred children.
+The body-swapping incident through which Shikhandini becomes Shikhandi has been presented as a feat of medical science, as has been the birth of Gandhari’s hundred children.
 The Yakshas too have been presented not as magical beings but as people with highly advanced knowledge of science and technology.
 She has also tried to situate her work within the gender discourse.